International Whaling Commission: Annual meetings

 Members of the International Whaling Commission have met every year since 1949, in addition to having occasional intersessional 'special meetings' (these are not 'annual meetings').

 In recent years, the meetings have attracted international media attention due to the growth of the anti-whaling movement.

 The IWC also holds occasional "special meetings" (there were five between 1949 and 2007).

 From 2012 onwards, it was decided that the annual Commission Meetings would go to biennial Commission Meetings, while the IWC Scientific Committee would still meet annually.

+IWC meeting in 2005

+The International Whaling Commission meeting in 2005 was held in Ulsan, South Korea from 20–24 June 2005.
+This meeting saw discussion and vote upon several particularly divisive matters.
+Notable among them were three defeated Japanese proposals: